Frequently Asked Questions

 How do I know if I’m recovered from COVID-19?

-Recovery from COVID-19 is typically considered after it has been at least 7 days from the start of your first symptoms, and at least 3 days without a fever, and all other symptoms have improved.
+You are considered “recovered” from COVID-19 and no longer infectious if it has been at least 10 days from start of your first symptoms, and at least 24 hours without a fever, and all other symptoms have improved.

-How should I prepare for an immune response test appointment?
+How should I prepare for an antibody test appointment?

-Follow these tips when preparing for your COVID-19 immune response test appointment at a Quest patient service center.
-They will help you feel safer and more comfortable.
+Follow these tips when preparing for your COVID-19 antibody test appointment at a Quest patient service center.

 • During check-in, request a text alert when it’s your turn, so you can wait in your car or outside in the fresh air